Get in touch

 For detailed Financial Aid Information, visit our Financial Aid pages.

-The on-base Education Center offers a FAFSA workshop every other Tuesday from 1130-1300.
+The on-base Education Center offers a FAFSA workshop every first and third Tuesday of the month from 1130-1300.
 This workshop is available to Military Personnel and their families in The Hub (building 5305).
 No registration required.

 HOW TO APPLY